AM (radio program): 2023 Alice Springs coverage

-On the 31 January 2023, a report filed by Indigenous affairs correspondent Carly Williams was broadcast on AM about an Alice Springs town meeting which had been held to discuss the ongoing crime in the town.
+On 31 January 2023, a report filed by Indigenous affairs correspondent Carly Williams was broadcast on AM about an Alice Springs town meeting which had been held to discuss the ongoing crime in the town.

 The ABC received a number of complaints about the report, concerned that the coverage had unduly favoured only one perspective at the meeting, taking particular umbrage at the suggestions that there had been elements of white supremacy, and failing to fully cover the differing views which had been expressed at the meeting.
 The Ombudsman's Office upheld 19 complaints, finding the AM report had breached impartiality standards.
 The ABC re-edited the story, attached an editor's note and acknowledged the error on the "Corrections and Clarifications" webpage.

 ABC managing director David Anderson admitted that there had been a failure in the ABC's processes during the production of Williams' report.
 Anderson told a Senate Estimates hearing that the report did not contain the necessary perspectives for a balanced report which had prompted him to ask ABC news director Justin Stevens to investigate how it had occurred.